-The organization will receive a training certificate after a representative of their organization successfully completes the training.
-Certificates are awarded in the name of the organization, rather than in the name of an individual who completes the training.
-The organization should retain the training certificate with their Program records.
+The organization will receive a training certificate after a representative of the organization successfully completes the training.
+Certificates are awarded in the name of the organization, rather than in the name of an individual who completes the training and are not transferrable between organizations.
+The organization must retain the training certificate with its Program records.

-NOTE: Training expenses are an allowable expense if they are included in the CEs approved budget.
+NOTE: Training expenses are an allowable expense if they are included in the CE's approved budget.